Cryonics - Why I Chose Cryopreservation.

 And should all scientific progress fail - which is highly unlikely anyway - then those of us who are suspended in cryostasis will be none the wiser.

-On the other hand, if cryo-preservation does work and we cryonicists are successfully reanimated utilising nanomedicines and similar technologies, consider the amazing futures which we will have secured for ourselves!
+On the other hand, if cryo-preservation does work and we cryonicists are successfully reanimated utilising nanomedicines and similar technologies, consider the amazing futures which we will have secured for ourselves by being pioneers!

 Equipment for Preparing a Cryo-Patient